Grading in Summer 2021

 Can students and parents make the case for why a student should get a higher grade?

-In 2020, any undue pressure by student or parent who placed undue pressure on teachers to increase grades was also considered exam malpractice.
-It is likely to be the same for 2021.
+Teachers must not be put under pressure to submit desired grades.
 If students or parents are found to be putting teachers or leaders under undue pressure to increase grades, then this matter will be referred to the exam boards and an investigation into malpractice may ensue.
 This may result in the student’s certificate being removed entirely if malpractice is deemed to have taken place.

 Can students discuss their grades with teachers?